ovinc/drapo/DOC.md

 Other
 - `blit` (bool, default True).
 If True, blitting is used for fast rendering
 - `block`(bool, default False).
-If True, object blocks the console (block not implemented yet for Line and Rect)
+If True, object blocks the console (block not implemented yet for Line and Rect).
+- `timeout` (float, default 0, i.e. infinite) timeout for blocking.

 ### Notes

 - Click on the center of the rectangle (marked with a cross) to move the rectangle as a whole in a *solid body* fashion.

+- Right-click will simply remove the rectangle, while pressing <kbd>enter</kbd> will save its position in the attribute `self.recorded_position` before erasing the rectangle.
+This is useful for the *rinput()* function.

 ## Cursor class